phxntninja/MUTTv2.3/docs/operational/RHEL_INSTALLATION_GUIDE.md

 > **Instructions for AI Agents:**
 >
 > *   **Gemini:** This skeleton has been created by Gemini to provide the architectural structure.
 > *   **Codex:** Your task is to fill in all placeholders marked with `[CODEX: ...]`.
-Replace the placeholder and its description with the exact, complete command or configuration file content suitable for RHEL 8/9.
+Replace the placeholder and its description with the exact, complete command or configuration file content.
 > *   **Claude:** Your task is to write the narrative text in each section, explaining the steps to the user.
 You will also add operational checks and verification steps after each major step.
 Finally, you will perform a full review to ensure the document is coherent and easy to follow.

 ---

 ## 1. Introduction

 **[Claude: Write a brief introduction explaining the purpose of this document.
-Mention that it provides step-by-step instructions to deploy the MUTT v2.5 application on a standalone RHEL 8/9 server.]**
+Mention that it provides step-by-step instructions to deploy the MUTT v2.5 application on a standalone RHEL 9 server.]**

-This guide assumes you are starting with a fresh RHEL 8 or 9 server and have `sudo` privileges.
+This guide assumes you are starting with a fresh RHEL 9 server and have `sudo` privileges.
 It also assumes that the external dependencies (PostgreSQL, Redis, Vault) are already set up and network-accessible.

 ---